I kept my first mantis in a large glass jar, and I've been known to curl up with a mantis on my shirt and a book in my lap.

 Housing Your Mantis

-I kept my first mantis in a large glass jar with some cut-up old window screen as a lid, but mantises like their space, and my later mantises were much happier in plastic terrariums with screened lids,such as the one on the right.
+I kept my first mantis in a large glass jar with some cut-up old window screen as a lid, but mantises like their space, and my later mantises were much happier in plastic terrariums with screened lids.
 You can also buy special mantis habitats.

-If your mantis home will be stationary, fill the bottom with 1/2 inch or more dirt.
+If your mantis home will be stationary, fill the bottom with 1/2 inch of dirt (or more).
 This will greatly reduce your maintenance, as you will not need to clean the cage as often.